Tiger Inn: Commerce

 N.J.
 Nicholas Jr was president of HBO in its earliest days, president of Time Inc in 1986 and co-ceo of Time Warner in 1990.
 He served the GHW Bush administration on the PCEQ (presidential commission on environmental quality) and on the advisory board to the US Trade Representative.
 After retiring from Time Warner in 1992, he served for 15 years as a trustee of Environmental Defense Fund, including seven years as board chair.
 He also served as advisory board chair of the Columbia School of Journalism.

 Controversies

-In 2014, two officers of the club were removed from their positions after sending emails of ridiculing women.
-One of the emails included a sexually explicit photograph showing a woman engaged in a sex act with a man at the Tiger Inn.
-The woman in the photo was called an "Asian chick" and the email contained what has been described as a "crude joke".
-In a second email the club's treasurer wrote about the alumna whose lawsuit forced the club to admit women: “Ever wonder who we have to thank (blame) for gender equality.
+In 2014, two club officers were removed from their positions after sending emails ridiculing women.
+One of the emails included a sexually explicit photograph showing a woman, denoted as an Asian chick, engaged in a sexual act.
+In the other email the club's treasurer wrote about the alumna whose lawsuit forced the club to admit women: “Ever wonder who we have to thank (blame) for gender equality.
 Looking for someone to blame for the influx of girls?
 Come tomorrow and help boo Sally Frank.”